wp-plugins/affiget-mini-for-amazon/README.txt

 2. You click a button, and AffiGet **automatically adds a detailed product review** to your self-hosted WordPress site.
 3. Your visitors go to Amazon via a link on your site, and you get 4-10% commissions from all their qualifying purchases.

 AffiGet utilizes the official Amazon Product Advertising API; therefore, **all product details are always correct and up-to-date**.

 To make money for featuring/promoting some Amazon products on your site, you have to register for the [Amazon Associates](https://affiliate-program.amazon.com/ "Join now!") programme -- it free and easy to join!

-With AffiGet, you can create reviews for products *on all Amazon sites* (Amazon.co.uk, Amazon.de, etc.).
+With AffiGet, you can create reviews for products *on all international Amazon sites* (Amazon.co.uk, Amazon.de, etc.).

 = Automatic content creation =

 AffiGet Mini **automatically populates your review posts** with all the relevant product details and meta information:

 * post title
 * auto-scheduled/current date
 * category/tags
+* product images
 * product description
 * product attributes
+* product prices
 * [... and more](https://wordpress.org/plugins/affiget-mini-for-amazon/other_notes "for more details see the Other notes section").

 = Remote-editing capabilities =

-AffiGet Mini comes with a powerful bookmarklet, which allows to **remotely create and modify the most important aspects of your review**.
+AffiGet Mini comes with a powerful bookmarklet, which allows you to **remotely create and modify** the most important aspects of your reviews.
-This means you can create a review, change its title and/or status, and move on to the next product which piques your interest.
+This means you can easily move from product to product, **effortlessly creating reviews as you go**.

 = Useful administrative features =

-AffiGet Mini seemlessly extends the admin Dashboard with handy **productivity features**:
+AffiGet Mini seemlessly extends the admin Dashboard with **handy productivity features**:

 * a thumb image and a link to the Amazon product page in the Reviews list;
-* a link-button to instantly resync product data;
+* a button-link to instantly resync product data;
 * a switch to change publishing date from auto-scheduled to current ("Auto" vs "Now");
-* metaboxes to modify the most relevant aspects of a review;
+* metaboxes to modify the most relevant aspects of your review;
 * [... and more](https://wordpress.org/plugins/affiget-mini-for-amazon/other_notes "for more details see the Other notes section").

 = A welcoming design without effort =

-AffiGet does not force its design on you -- the presentation of reviews take cue from your WordPress theme.
+AffiGet does not force its design decisions on you -- the presentation of reviews takes cue from your WordPress theme.

-On the front side, as well as in the RSS feeds, the reviews created with AffiGet will show up alongside your regular posts.
+The reviews created with AffiGet will show up alongside your regular posts.

 For more details, please see the [Other notes](https://wordpress.org/plugins/affiget-mini-for-amazon/other_notes "click for more details") section.

 = Built by professionals =

-AffiGet is **engineered to work nicely with all well-behaved WordPress plugins and themes**.
+AffiGet is **engineered to work nicely with all well-behaved plugins and themes**.
+It can be easily extended with custom add-ons via strategically placed programmatic hooks.

-The plugin is thoroughly tested with the latest versions of Firefox, Chrome and Safari.
+The plugin is thoroughly tested with the latest versions of *Firefox, Chrome, and Safari*.

-Its functionality can be easily tweaked and extended with custom plugins via strategically placed programmatic hooks.

-AffiGet *can be easily translated* to different languages (contributions would be most welcome!).
+AffiGet *can be easily translated* to different languages (contributions most welcome!).

 = AffiGet Pro =